mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 * Downloaded the csv locally (via browser)
 * ran the ruby script located in this repo on the data set.
 Script compares mailed vs returned dates.

+## REPLICATING RESULTS

+The intention is for the user to retrieve their own data from the link provided in the RESOURCES section of this page

+The user must have working ruby (I dont think version matters at all).

+The user must run the ruby script titled 'script_to_show_pennsylvania_discrepancy.rb' in this repository

+When prompted by the script, the  user must provide the path  to the csv data that they  downloaded locally.

 ## CONCLUSION

 "Greg on the right"'s results have been replicated, insofar as the data he used is the data I used.